WHua0/user_management_final/readme.md

 The code was found to return the incorrect value for is_professional.

-The missing line of is_professional was added to UserResponse.model_construct
+The missing line for is_professional was added to UserResponse.model_construct.

 The code did not check if existing user with the same email or nickname already exists in the database.
 Furthermore, the check for if the user exists was incorrect, and in the wrong location.
 The checks should be before the updated data is committed to the database.